Miguel Nicolelis: Biography

-Nicolelis is a co-founder and scientific director of the Edmond and Lily Safra International Institute for Neuroscience of Natal, a brain research facility in Brazil.
+Nicolelis is a co-founder and scientific director of the Edmond and Lily Safra International Institute for Neuroscience of Natal, a brain research facility in Brazil in 2006 and the Santos Dumont Institute built and qualified as a Social Organization in 2014.

 On August 3, 2010, Nicolelis was awarded an NIH Director's Pioneer Award to continue his research on brain-machine interface technology.
 On January 5, 2011, Dr. Nicolelis was appointed by Pope Benedict XVI as an ordinary member of the Pontifical Academy of Sciences.
+He was interviewed by Charlie Rose in 2003.

 Nicolelis is a fan of Sociedade Esportiva Palmeiras, a Brazilian football club; a football ball with Palmeiras crest can be seen at his website.
 He is currently working on a project that allowed paraplegic Juliano Pinto, a 29-year-old with complete paralysis of the lower trunk to deliver the kickoff at the opening game of the 2014 FIFA World Cup, in Brazil.

 Brain to brain

 In 2013, a report of research by Nicolelis and others was published which showed brain to brain communication between two rats using brain–computer interfaces.
 This result may demonstrate the feasibility of a biological computer consisting of a network of animal, or human, brains.
 Currently, researchers are divided on their views of this research.
 Critics state that there are flaws in the scientific methods used and that there is lack of controls.
 They claim that some of the scientific claims are rendered "far-fetched at best."
 One researcher stated the work was similar to a "poor Hollywood science fiction script."
 Proponents have praised this research for drawing attention to Brain to Brain Interfaces as a way of studying neural systems: “The study helps to promote the role of BMIs not only in prosthetic applications, but also as scientific tools.
 It's a contribution to that.”
 Ron Frostig, a neuroscientist at the University of California, Irvine, has described this brain to brain work as "an amazing paper” and a “beautiful proof of principle” that information can be transferred from one brain to another in real time.